w3c/wai-policies-prototype/_policies/index.md

 {% include box.html type="start" title="Dated" icon="warning" %}
 {:/}

 Most of this information is from 2018.
 We are in the process of updating it.
-We plan to start publishing the updates in September 2022.
+We plan to start publishing the updates in November 2022.

 {::nomarkdown}
 {% include box.html type="end" %}